Vancouver Island and Coast Economic Region

 Employment Rate

-percentage points year-over-year.
+increased by 1.1 percentage points

 The